What are Anti-Dumping Duties & How Do They Relate to Mattresses?

 Arguably the most critical health concern around Chinese-made mattresses is regarding how the foam was produced.
 To make memory foam, a variety of chemicals are needed, primarily, petroleum or petroleum-based oils.
 Petroleum is what gives memory foam it’s viscoelasticity— without petroleum, there is no memory foam.
 However, many brands have devised ways to create their memory foam using as few petrol-chemicals as possible— creating plant-based memory foam.

 Many consumers are not comfortable with the idea of sleeping on a bed that was made with several chemicals, which triggered the rise in safety certifications.
-One of the most common certifications for foams is CertiPUR-US®, which ensures foams are manufactured without ozone depleters, mercury, lead, heavy metals, formaldehyde, phthalates, PBDE flame retardants, and are low in VOCs (Volatile Organic Compounds).
+One of the most trusted certifications for foams is CertiPUR-US®, which ensures foams are manufactured without ozone depleters, mercury, lead, heavy metals, formaldehyde, phthalates, PBDE flame retardants, and are low in VOCs (Volatile Organic Compounds).

 Many domestic foams are CertiPUR-US® certified, making them safe and healthy to sleep on; however, a large number of Chinese-made mattresses that are labeled with the CertiPUR-US® certification still have issues with off-gassing.
 Off-gassing refers to the unpleasant, chemical-like “new mattress smell” some foam mattresses have.
 Even high-quality foam mattresses are prone to a little off-gassing, but you know your bed is poor quality when the chemical scent never goes away.